-If you are looking for better deals, you can come in low season – mid-April to end of May, September to mid-October.
+If you are looking for better deals, you can visit Nubra in a low season – mid-April to the end of May, September to mid-October.
 Despite less touristy feel, the weather during these months will be quite chilling.

-Outside of summer months, the weather is uncomfortable to extreme cold.
-When it snows, Khardung La Pass is closed – as a rule, from November to April making it impossible to reach the valley by land.
+Outside of summer months, the weather in Nubra Valley is uncomfortable to extreme cold.
+When it snows, Khardung La Pass is closed – as a rule, from November to April, making it impossible to reach Nubra Valley by land.

 Nubra Valley altitude and acclimatization

 Many people underestimate the importance of acclimatization in the mountains and it ends up spoiling their vacation.
 Everyone is limited in time, but don’t let it impact your health.
 On my way to Nubra Valley, I saw three people vomiting at the highway.
 It was not because of bad food, but the AMS symptom.

 This info doesn’t have the goal to scare you.
 Most probably you will not feel any mountains effect if you do proper acclimatization.